Inequality in women’s game extends beyond purses to access to equipment

 But what about free equipment?
 Surely that’s easy to come by.
 Turns out even a current World No. 1 might have to pull out a credit card for a new 3-wood.

-Two months ago, when was No. 1, caddie Brad Beecher reached out to a TaylorMade rep on behalf of Park to get replacements for the 3-wood, 5-wood and two Rescue clubs she had in her bag.
+Two months ago, when Inbee Park was No. 1, caddie Brad Beecher reached out to a TaylorMade rep on behalf of Park to get replacements for the 3-wood, 5-wood and two Rescue clubs she had in her bag.
 Park is a Srixon staff player but is only required to have nine Srixon clubs in the bag.
 For more than five years she has played with four TaylorMade woods.
 That timespan includes six of her seven majors, an Olympic gold medal and more than 100 weeks as the No. 1 player in the world.

 Park received the same response as several other LPGAers: A new company policy stipulates that players must use a TaylorMade driver to get free product.